pranaysahota/kafka-producer-consumer/README.md

 # kafka-producer-consumer
-Basic program to implement producer consumer using Kafka
+Starting with basic program to implement producer consumer using Kafka - Java consumers and C++ producers